pangeacyber/pangea-kong/README.md

   -e "KONG_DATABASE=off" \
   -e "KONG_LOG_LEVEL=debug" \
   -e "KONG_ADMIN_LISTEN=0.0.0.0:8001" \
-  -e "KONG_DECLARATIVE_CONFIG=/usr/local/kong/kong.yml" \
+  -e "KONG_DECLARATIVE_CONFIG=/usr/local/kong/kong.yaml" \
   -e "KONG_VAULTS=env" \
   -e PANGEA_AI_GUARD_TOKEN \
-  -v $(pwd)/kong.yml:/usr/local/kong/kong.yml \
+  -v $(pwd)/kong.yaml:/usr/local/kong/kong.yaml \
   kong-plugin-pangea-ai-guard
 ```

-Once started, Kong Gateway will load the declared configuration and apply the Pangea AI Guard plugins to the configured routes.
+Once started, Kong Gateway loads the declared configuration and applies the Pangea AI Guard plugins to the configured routes.

 You can now send a request through the gateway to verify that the request and response content are being processed by AI Guard.

-### Make a request to the OpenAI API
+### Make a request to the provider's API

 [Back to Contents](#contents)

-This example demonstrates how the Pangea AI Guard plugins detect and mitigate risks in LLM interactions via the OpenAI API.
+This example demonstrates how the Pangea AI Guard plugins detect and mitigate risks in interactions with an LLM provider.
+To keep it easily reproducible, we’ll use the public OpenAI API.

 Export your [OpenAI API key](https://platform.openai.com/settings/organization/api-keys):